LAST REVIEWED Dec 10 2020 8 MIN READ

 Current 401(k) Contribution Limits

-An individual younger than age 50 can contribute $19,500 to his or her 401(k) account in 2020.
+An individual younger than age 50 can contribute $19,500 to his or her 401(k) account in 2020 and 2021.
 Individuals older than age 50 can make an annual catch-up contribution, bringing their annual max 401(k) contribution to $26,000 per person.
-The catch-up contribution for older Americans increases by about $500 per year.
+The catch-up contribution for people age 50 and older usually increases by about $500 per year.
 The standard contribution is usually subject to the same cost-of-living increase.
 Every autumn, the IRS reviews the max 401(k) contribution limits and makes changes as necessary.

 This 401(k) max contribution limit includes funds you divert from your salary to your retirement savings as well as deposits made to any Roth Individual Retirement Account (IRA).
 Other types of retirement accounts, including 457 plans, federal Thrift Savings Plans, and 403(b) plans are typically subject to the same limits.
 SIMPLE retirement accounts are currently subject to an annual contribution threshold of $13,500.